rmoraffa/rmoraffa.github.io/_pages/about.md

 About Me
 ======
-I am a final-year Ph.D. candidate at the [DMML lab](https://dmml.asu.edu/) at Arizona State University, where I am fortunate to be advised by Dr. [Huan Liu](https://www.public.asu.edu/~huanliu/).
+I am a tenure-track assistant professor of computer science at Worcester Polytechnic Institute (WPI).
+Prior to that, I obtained my Ph.D. in computer science at Arizona State University, where I was fortunate to be advised by Dr. [Huan Liu](https://www.public.asu.edu/~huanliu/).
 My research centers on the development of responsible machine learning algorithms, emphasizing security, robustness, and causality.
 I am fervent about integrating a causality perspective into responsible ML practices and crafting causal notions of responsible ML.